ghwalin/assignexternal/README.md

 # External Assignment for Moodle

-This module creates an assignment in Moodle, that where the students grades can be updated  from the results of an assignment in an external system (i.e. GitHub Classroom).
-Besides the grade and feedback from the external system there are separate fields for manual grading and feedback.
+This module creates an assignment in Moodle, where the student's grades can be updated  from the results of an assignment in an external system (i.e. GitHub Classroom).
+Besides the grade and feedback from the external system, there are separate fields for manual grading and feedback.

 We developed this module to integrate automatic grading from GitHub Classroom into Moodle.
 The plugin is not limited to use with GitHub Classroom, it should work with any external system.
 ### Limitations
 At this time the plugin only supports individual assignments.
 ### Disclaimer
 This plugin is being developed for my own classes and is still in testing.
-I try to make this plugin as save and error free as possible.
+I try to make this plugin as safe and error-free as possible.
 I cannot give any guarantees or accept any liability if you use this plugin in your Moodle installation.
-Before use I encourage you to study the source code (any give me feedback if you find any flaws) and install it in a test instance.
+Before use, I encourage you to study the source code (and give me feedback if you find any flaws) and install it in a test instance.
 ## Installation and configuration
 ### Prerequisite
 #### External username